kentcdodds/old-kentcdodds.com/content/blog/introducing-a-new-course-simplify-react-apps-with-react-hooks-and-suspense/index.md

   _Learn about the massive improvements coming to function components in React via a fresh new course showing you how to refactor an existing..._
 keywords:
-  - React
+  - react
-  - React Hooks
+  - react hooks
-  - React Suspense
+  - react suspense
 banner: ./images/banner.jpg
 ---